top of page

 First year UG module introducing students to quantitative and qualitative research methods.

-Lecturer, Intro to Comparative Politics
+Lecturer, Introduction to Comparative Politics

 First year UG module.